William Blair-Bell: Awards and honours

-Later life
+Later life and death

-Blair-Bell married a cousin Florence Bell in 1898, she died in 1929 and they had no children.
+Blair-Bell married his cousin Florence Bell in 1898.
+She died in 1929, and they had no children.
 On 25 January 1936 Blair-Bell collapsed on a train on his way home from London to Eardiston House, Shropshire.
 He was taken to Royal Salop Infirmary in Shrewsbury where he was found to be dead.
 He was aged 64.

 Contributions

-Blair-Bell displayed a particular knack for research and writing scientific papers while still a medical student.
-Those who knew him considered him difficult, ruthless, overbearing and complex, but also lucid and interesting while at university, with his achievements outweighing any failings.
-Lord Dawson, described him as a loveable character who never forgot, or allowed anyone else to forget, that he was bearing the torch.
-He was banned from the University of Liverpool department of Obstetrics and Gynaecology until he was appointed to the chair in 1931, and after turning up a day early, Professor Henry Briggs commented, Bell, you are an abortion, you are here before your time.
+Blair-Bell displayed a particular knack for research and writing scientific papers even as a medical student.
+Those who knew him considered him to be difficult, ruthless, overbearing and complex, but also lucid and interesting, with his achievements outweighing any failings.
+Lord Dawson, described him as a "...loveable character who never forgot, or allowed anyone else to forget, that he was bearing the torch".
+He was banned from the University of Liverpool department of Obstetrics and Gynaecology until he was appointed to the chair in 1931.
+After he turned up a day early, Professor Henry Briggs made the bon mot "Bell, you are an abortion, you are here before your time".

 Blair-Bell's early research concentrated on gynaecological endocrinology.
 Blair-Bell was also interested in the causes and treatment of cancer.
 From 1909, he started to research and experiment with placental and embryonic extractions.
 When this proved fruitless, Blair-Bell started to experiment with the use of Lead as a treatment, assuming that as an abortifacient, it could reduce or inhibit the growth of cancer.
-From 1921, he was using lead in the treatment of Uterine cancer, and colloid lead iodide for the treatment of Breast cancer, but later large scale tests proved both painful and dangerous.
+From 1921, he was using lead in the treatment of Uterine cancer, and colloid lead iodide for the treatment of Breast cancer, but later large scale tests proved this to be both painful and dangerous.